byelipk/ubuntu_rails_postgres_setup/README.md

 	sudo apt-get install git-core curl zlib1g-dev build-essential libssl-dev libreadline-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt1-dev

+*Note: you can copy and paste this code snippet into one line in your terminal.
+I added another row just for readability purposes. *
 ###Install RVM

 We will use *Ruby Version Manager* (RVM) to handle installing Ruby, as well as other gems.